SriHarshaKV01/Cash_Register_Manager/README.md

 <h3>About:</h3>

 This is an application to know how many notes of currency 1,5,10,20,100,500,2000 to return to the customer.
 This app takes input of bill amount and cash given by customer.
-And shows output of no of notes to return.
+And shows output of minimum no of notes to return.

 <h3>Programming Language:</h3>